 Brokers are not responsible for claims of cargo losses and damages.
 Instead, any claims are to be submitted to the motor carrier, which generally is the originating carrier that transports and delivers the freight or the carrier that caused the damage or loss to the freight.
 Brokers often assist shippers in filing a claim with the appropriate motor carrier company.

-In lieu of a bond, a trust fund agreement BMC-85 may be used in the bond's place.
+In instead of a surety bond, a trust fund agreement BMC-85 may be used in the bond's place.

 An additional condition for obtaining freight forward authority is to obtain cargo freight insurance in the amounts of $5,000 for loss or damage to household goods or a motor vehicle, and $10,000 for loss or damage to the total loss or damage of household goods in which the event occurred at one place or time.
 Non-household goods freight forwarders are not required to have cargo insurance.